Dear Mr. Red: Do you really get mail from people about the blog? Doubting Debbie.

 Found them?
 Now (observing the Four Rules!), pick up your AR, right hand on the pistol grip, finger outside the trigger guard and left hand on the barrel handguards.
 Pull the stock butt against your hip.
 Does the rifle have a magazine in it?
 Remove it by taking your trigger finger and pressing the Magazine Release Button.
 Catch the magazine with your left hand and set aside.
 Left hand back into position.

+Now, with the first two fingers of your right hand, pull all the way back on the Charging Handle.
+If there was a round in the chamber, it will have ejected off to the right.
 Keeping the Charging Handle all the way to the rear, depress the bottom of the Bolt Release and slowly let the Charging Handle forward until the bolt is caught, then push the handle all the way forward.
 Rotate the rifle 90 degrees to the left and look in the chamber.
 It should be empty.
 You can now turn the safety lever to Safe from Fire.

 Take a loaded magazine and energetically push it into the mag well; you should hear and feel a click.
 If not, rap the bottom of the mag with your left hand.
 Check that mag is secure by trying to pull down on it.